TritonDataCenter/node-manta/docs/index.md

 ---
-title: Node.js SDK for Joyent Manta
+title: Node.js SDK for Manta
 markdown2extras: wiki-tables, code-friendly
 apisections: Directories, Objects, Links
 ---

-# Node.js SDK for Joyent Manta
+# Node.js SDK for Manta

 This is the reference documentation for the Manta [Node.js](http://nodejs.org/) SDK.
-Manta is Joyent's Object Storage Service, which enables you to store data in the cloud and process that data using a built-in compute facility.
+Manta is Triton's Object Storage Service, which enables you to store data in the cloud and process that data using a built-in compute facility.

 This document explains the Node.js API interface and describes the various